What are Company Warrants?

 You can invest in Company Warrants through our Trading or SIPP accounts.

 You can upgrade your account online to trade in Company Warrants.
-Login and go to Account Administration/Account Upgrades.
+Login and go to My Profile > My Details and Preferences > Appropriateness Assessment Form.